microsoft/DeepSpeed/docs/index.md

 ### DeepSpeed-Training:

 DeepSpeed offers a confluence of system innovations, that has made large scale DL training effective, and efficient, greatly improved ease of use, and redefined the DL training landscape in terms of scale that is possible.
 These innovations such as ZeRO, 3D-Parallelism, DeepSpeed-MoE, ZeRO-Infinity, etc fall under the DeepSpeed-Training pillar.
-(See here for more details)
+Learn more: DeepSpeed-Training

 ### DeepSpeed-Inference:

+DeepSpeed brings together innovations in parallelism technology such as tensor, pipeline, expert and ZeRO-parallelism, and combines them with high performance custom inference kernels, communication optimizations and heterogeneous memory technologies to enable inference at an unprecedented scale, while achieving unparalleled latency, thoughput and cost reduction.
+This systematic composition of system technologies for inference falls under the DeepSpeed-Inference.
+Learn more: DeepSpeed-Inference

 ### DeepSpeed-Compression: